 Jay feathers feature unique sky-blue barring on one side of the shaft of secondaries and on the primary coverts.

 The male mallard’s feathers from the speculum (the bright patch in the wings of most dabbling ducks) are partly purple or blue-green.

 Woodcock feather (Scolopax rusticola)

 Secondary woodcock feathers are strongly barred with a rufous ‘shark’s tooth’ pattern.
-Similar to pheasant feathers, but bars are incomplete.
+They're similar to pheasant feathers, but the bars are incomplete.

 Red-legged partridge feather (Alectoris rufa)